Computer Vision · Color Science · Image Analytics

 r = 0.61

-Palette entropy correlates at r = 0.61 with estimated edit rate (cuts per minute).
-Fast-cut sequences exhibit higher entropy, consistent with color design relaxing during rapid montage.
-Slow, atmospheric films hold their palettes tightly across long takes.
+Palette entropy correlates at r = 0.61 with estimated edit rate.
+Fast-cut sequences exhibit higher entropy; slow atmospheric films hold tight palettes across long takes.
+Color design relaxes during rapid montage.

 Cluster Stability